gavingrey/LeetCode-Solutions/README.md

 - 19 - Remove Nth Node From End of List
     - Runtime Faster Than 98.86%
     - Memory Less Than 48.49%
+- 20 - Valid Parenthesis
+    - Runtime Faster Than 74.40%
+    - Memory Less Than 64.47%